Learn the common types of Rhododendron problems that may cause your normally care-free plant to be unhealthy and how to

 I have seen this on plants that have become too crowded or are lacking in Magnesium (those yellow leaves from above).

-If you want even more information about Rhododendron pests and problems, this guide from Washing State University has an extensive list of Rhododendron problems and how to fix them.
+If you want even more information about Rhododendron pests and problems, this guide from Washington State University has an extensive list of Rhododendron problems and how to fix them.
 You can download it for free, or buy a printed copy.